classic-terra/terra-operator/README.md

 **NOTE:** Run `make --help` for more information on all potential `make` targets

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

-## License

-Copyright 2022.

-All source code belongs to terra-rebels